 Just tweet a “thank you for sharing” back to their retweet.
 Not only does it make them feel warm and fuzzy inside, but it also makes them more likely to retweet your content again, increasing your profile’s exposure to their audience.

 Are direct messages sometimes annoying?
 Yes, they are.

 Does that mean you should rule them out completely as a Twitter marketing strategy?
 Of course not.

-Signup to Twitter DMer (100% free), and setup an automatic direct message that links to your squeeze page.
+Signup for Twitter DMer (100% free), and set up an automatic direct message that links to your squeeze page.
 You’ve only got 140 characters, so make it count: don’t make it over salesy.
 Try to be a little personal.

 Day 17: Find 10 popular blogs with huge Twitter accounts and regularly favorite/retweet their tweets.

 Get together a list of popular blogs in your industry (preferably solo-owned) with very active, very popular Twitter accounts.
 Favorite or retweet their tweets regularly — you should be retweeting or favoriting at least one of their tweets daily.